 Sauna

 Sauna bathing has the strongest cohort-level mortality data of any "wellness" intervention.
-The Finnish epidemiological work — primarily from Jari Laukkanen's group at the University of Eastern Finland — has documented dose-response associations with cardiovascular and all-cause mortality that are larger than most pharmacological interventions.
+The Finnish epidemiological work — primarily from Jari Laukkanen's group at the University of Eastern Finland — has documented large dose-response associations with cardiovascular and all-cause mortality.
+These are associations, not causal estimates: nearly all the hard-outcome signals come from a single cohort (KIHD) analysed largely by one research group, and the controlled-trial evidence below produces more modest effects.

 What the evidence actually supports